LukeGrahamLandry/llvm_of_jvm/devlog.md

 - Build and run: `dune exec llvm_of_jvm`
-- Make ide work: `dune build --watch`
+- Make ide show errors: `dune build --watch`
+    - that locks the build directory but builds continuously so can run it directly `./_build/install/default/bin/llvm_of_jvm`
 - Add dependency:
     - in `dune-project` `depends` section (`name=version`)
     - in individual lib/bin `dune` `libraries` section
     - open `Whatever` in .ml code (can be same or not as library name)
-    - `opam install libname` (why doesnt build system do that? what am i missing? seems to be just in the local switch thingy tho which is good)
+    - `opam install libname` (why doesnt build system do that? what am i missing? seems to be just in the local switch thingy tho which is good but means you need a new compiler install for every project?)

+opam switches are like rustup toolchains?